Emuzex/virgo-ui/docs/ui/introduction.md

 :::

 :::warning
-Make sure to check for code updates of Anu UI because Anu is not yet mature.
+Make sure to check for code updates of Virgo UI because Virgo is not yet mature.
 Initially I will be following what's below:

 1. Create UIs
 2. Improve the components to provide the best DX and better flexibility